ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 connection.*

-**Authentication:** With static RSA key exchanges, the connection is authenticated by the simple fact that the premaster secret is encrypted with the server certificate's public key.
+**Authentication:** With static RSA key exchanges, the connection is authenticated by encrypting the premaster secret with the server certificate's public key.
 Only the server in possession of the private key can decrypt, correctly derive the master secret, and send an encrypted `Finished` message with the right MAC.

 The simplicity of static RSA has a serious drawback: it does not offer [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
-If a passive adversary records all traffic to a specific server then every recorded TLS session can be broken later by obtaining the certificate's private key.
+If a passive adversary records all traffic to a server then every recorded TLS session can be broken later by obtaining the certificate's private key.

 *This key exchange method will be [removed in TLS v1.3](https://tlswg.github.io/tls13-spec/#major-differences-from-tls-12).*